-Effectiveness: Approximately 250 adults and children attended the second World Ocean Day Event, most of who went through the Storm Drain Exhibit.
+Effectiveness: Approximately 350 adults and children attended the third World Ocean Day Event, most of who also went through the Storm Drain Exhibit.
+Approximately 250 adults and children attended the second World Ocean Day Event, most of who went through the Storm Drain Exhibit.
 Since the exhibit opened in June 2009, through promotions, presentations, school assemblies, school field trips, summer and day camps, after school programs, and events, approximately 100,000 visitors and STAR participants have heard about or toured the exhibit have toured the exhibit (through August 31, 2010).
-The goal is to achieve an Outcome Level 3 - Changing Behavior.
+Outcome Level 2 - Raising Awareness has been achieved.